 More widespread species that we are likely to encounter here include Crested Honey Buzzard, Mountain Imperial Pigeon, Thick-billed Green Pigeon, Blue-crowned Hanging Parrot, Black-bellied Malkoha, Giant Swiftlet, Orange-breasted Trogon, Banded Kingfisher, Philippine and Little Cuckoo-Doves, Golden-whiskered and Blue-eared Barbets, Banded, Olive-backed and Orange-backed Woodpeckers, Green, Banded and Black-and-yellow Broadbills, Black-thighed Falconet, Cinereous and Black-headed Bulbuls, Lesser Green Leafbird, Large Woodshrike, Sunda Cuckooshrike, Scarlet Minivet, Rufous-tailed Jungle Flycatcher, Indigo and Hill Blue Flycatchers (plus Dark-sided and Asian Brown Flycatchers at times when these migrants are present), Grey-headed Canary-flycatcher, Golden-bellied Gerygone, Rufous-fronted and Temminck’s Babblers, Black-and-crimson Oriole, Velvet-fronted Nuthatch, Ashy and Hair-crested Drongos, Crested Jay, Slender-billed Crow, Temminck’s Sunbird, Plain Flowerpecker, Little Spiderhunter and Paddyfield Pipit.

 Sarawak & Kalimantan: Days 6-7 We will return along the road towards Long Tuyo before diverting onto a long-disused logging track to Paya Maga.
-We are likely to use two different camping locations for our two nights stay Paya Maga, one at the end of the drivable track and the other a two-hour walk higher into the hills.
-It is at this upper camp at around 1700m (5578ft) that we expect to find the recently rediscovered endemic Black Oriole, which is a regular visitor to the area around the recently constructed cabin where we will spend one of the nights.
+From the end of the drivable track, we have a two-hour walk higher into the hills.
+It is around our camp at approximately 1700m (5578ft) that we expect to find the recently rediscovered endemic Black Oriole, which is a regular visitor to the area.

-Being at a generally lower elevation than Ba’kalalan and with higher rainfall, the forest at Paya Maga contains a subtly different avifauna, including a higher volume of fruit eating species.
-There is much overlap in species too, so that we will have two chances for some of the trickier species, such as Blue-banded Pitta and Bornean Frogmouth.
+Being at a generally lower elevation than Ba’kalalan and with higher rainfall, the forest at Paya Maga contains a subtly different avifauna, including a higher volume of fruit-eating species.
+There is much overlap in species and we will have two chances for some of the trickier species, such as Blue-banded Pitta and Bornean Frogmouth.

 Sarawak & Kalimantan: Day 8 After some final birding at Paya Maga we will descend to the road and transfer to Kota Kinabalu for an overnight stay.

 Many bird families reach their greatest diversity in rainforests such as this, different species adapting to different modes of life whether in the sunlit canopy or on the gloomy forest floor.
-As dawn breaks the chorus of broadbills, babblers, bulbuls and endemic White-crowned Shamas is soon joined by the superbly evocative bubbles and trills of Bornean Gibbons as the family groups greets the new day.
+As dawn breaks the chorus of broadbills, babblers and bulbuls is soon joined by the superbly evocative bubbles and trills of Bornean Gibbons as the family groups greets the new day.

-Sungai Wain hosts a superb selection of bird species, and among the Bornean endemic specialities are several pittas.
+Sungai Wain hosts a superb selection of bird species, and among these are several pittas.
 These include the gorgeous Blue-headed Pitta, a bird which very much lives up to the old name for the family of ‘jewel thrush’ as it bounds over the forest floor.
-In contrast, the distinctive Black-crowned (or Black-and-crimson) Pitta sits calling in the deepest shadows, glowing like a hot coal.
-Harder to find are the stunning Blue-banded Pitta and Bornean Banded Pitta.
-With luck we will find a Bornean Ground Babbler walking like a miniature rail over the ground, whilst its close relative, the stocky Black-throated Wren-Babbler, ascends into the trees to scold us.
+In contrast, the distinctive Garnet Pitta sits calling in the deepest shadows, glowing like a hot coal.

-The star attraction here is the beautiful endemic Bornean Peacock-Pheasant, which we have a high chance of seeing during our visit.
+The mega-attraction here is the beautiful endemic Bornean Peacock-Pheasant, which we have a good chance of seeing during our visit.
 Sungai Wain has to be the place for seeing this wonderful bird, which is not seen on bird tours to Sabah or Sarawak.

-Another special bird of Sungai Wain is the secretive Bornean Ground Cuckoo, which we have a good chance of encountering as this is one of the best sites for the species.
+Another special bird of Sungai Wain is the secretive Bornean Ground Cuckoo, which we have a fairly good chance of encountering as this is one of the best sites for observing the species.

-Amongst other Bornean endemics we will be concentrating on during our visit are White-fronted Falconet, Bornean Black Magpie, Bornean Blue Flycatcher, Bornean Wren-Babbler, Grey-breasted Babbler, Bornean Spiderhunter and Yellow-rumped Flowerpecker.
+Amongst other Bornean endemics and somewhat more widespread specialities we will be concentrating on during our visit are Cinnamon-headed Green Pigeon, Short-toed Coucal, Red-crowned Barbet, Malaysian Honeyguide, Bornean Black Magpie, Bornean Wren-Babbler, Grey-breasted Babbler, Bornean Blue Flycatcher (uncommon), Grey-chested Jungle Flycatcher and Yellow-rumped Flowerpecker.

-Sarawak & Kalimantan: Day 14 After some final birding at Sungai Wain we will return to Balikpapan airport, where our Borneo birding tour ends in the late morning.
+Sarawak & Kalimantan: Day 14 Morning transfer to Balikpapan airport, where our Borneo birding tour ends.